AmnestyAustralia/dogoodr/README.md

 **dg_actions()**

 Returns a tibble of actions matching your request arguments.
-Do Gooder's API paginates responses in chunks of 100, in order to recursively request all possible actions, use process_pagination=TRUE.
+Do Gooder's API paginates responses - in order to recursively request all possible actions, use `process_pagination = TRUE`.
+Use `page_size` to set the maximum number of records to return in each request.

 Returned tibble will include id, email address, subscribed_to_campaign, test, created, promotion_name, subscribed_to_organisation, and three nested data.tables (API returns these as nested JSON).
 Nested data.tables are campaign, action, form_data.